MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 ## Step 5: Add additional user accounts (optional)<a name="user-accounts"></a>

-If you want to add additional users, you need to assign the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] license to them in the Office 365 admin portal and configure roles in the Dynamics 365 admin portal.
+If you want to add additional users, you need to assign the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] license to them in the Microsoft 365 Admin Center and configure roles in the Dynamics 365 admin portal.

 ### Add a user account